kungfux/kungfux.github.io/_posts/2024/2024-06-15-dive-into-development.md

 ## Introduction
 Software development can be as fun as it is challenging.
 Despite product development where you can usually launch an application or write tests to see if it works as expected or not, there is another world of software development where software development faces the real world.
 This juxtaposition brings even more challenges and makes the work more interesting.
 In this post, I will share some stories from my experience when software development is unusually fun.

 > Some of the projects described here are done more for fun than for real usage.
 I do not recommend taking them seriously.
-Use ony certified software and equipment when your safety and health are at stake.
+Use certified software only and equipment when your safety and health are at stake.
 {: .prompt-warning }

 ## Dive depth gauge